 After receiving his honorary doctorate and retiring from his CEO/CTO position at Blamtech, Dr. Blam decided to pursue more esoteric ventures in “Computer Music”, using supercomputers to physically model bandoneon reeds and vibraslaps.
 After modeling his Staircase filter topology in software at the electron level, he went on to design the 128 pole Escalator filter and the pinacle 256 pole Elevator filter.
 But his true passion was for his Television Baton, an instrument so versatile that even he didn’t know how play it.

-In 2012, superfan Andrew Best won a Blam trivia contest put on by the Richard Blam Memorial Society.
+A Blamco collector won a Blam trivia contest put on by the Richard Blam Memorial Society.
 The prize was the complete collection of notebooks and napkins from the Blam archives.
-Knowing that this important slice of music technology history shouldn’t go to waste, he founded Blamsoft to preserve Richard’s legacy.
-But what he didn’t realize, is that many of Richard’s designs were never manufactured, either marked with the notes like “let [older technology] sell”, “wait for 32 bit floating point”, or “industry not ready”.
-Best’s goal is to provide accurate emulations of Blam’s original designs, and bring his innovative theoretical and unfinished works to fruition.
+Knowing that this important slice of music technology history shouldn’t go to waste, Blamsoft was founded to preserve Richard’s legacy.
+But what wasn’t realized, is that many of Richard’s designs were never manufactured, either marked with the notes like “let [older technology] sell”, “wait for 32 bit floating point”, or “industry not ready”.
+Blamsoft’s goal is to provide accurate emulations of Blam’s original designs, and bring his innovative theoretical and unfinished works to fruition.
 Perhaps even Blam’s scheduled adoption of BIDI, slated for 2025, will still happen… we’ll see.

 A hidden treasure tucked in a notebook: